Browsing Tag

 The Largo di Torre Argentina is home to ancient Roman ruins and a cat sanctuary.

-The Pantheon is one of Rome’s most important and most visited ancient wonders.
+Don’t miss the Pantheon.
+It’s one of Rome’s most important and most visited ancient wonders.

 Originally built in 31 BC by Marcus Agrippa, this is the largest masonry vault ever constructed and it is spectacular.